🚀 New Release: Introducing AI Agent for Ecommerce: Sell more. Support faster. Grow smarter.

 The first step in increasing customer stickiness is to track and measure customer behavior.
 By monitoring customer activity and interactions, businesses can gain insight into what works and what doesn’t in terms of customer engagement.

-This information can then be used to adjust and refine customer experience strategies, ultimately leading to increased loyalty and retention.
+This information can then be used to adjust and refine customer experience strategies, ultimately leading to increased customer loyalty and retention.

 2. Focus on Service